SeanEmmers/bookmark-manager/README.md

 As a user
 So that I can see the to websites I regularly visit
 I would like to see a list of bookmarks

+As a user
+So that I can have somewhere to save my bookmarks
+I would like to be able to add bookmarks to my bookmark manager

 ```

 ## Domain Model